6 Financial Planning Tips for New Parents

 3. Take advantage of tax breaks

-A flexible spending account (FSA) is another option.
-This is an employer-sponsored program that allows you to set aside up to $5,000 per year tax-free for qualified childcare expenses for couples filing jointly with one or more dependents.
+A flexible spending account (FSA) for dependent care is another option.
+This is an employer-sponsored program that allows you to set aside up to $5,000 per year pre-tax for qualified childcare expenses for couples filing jointly with one or more dependents.
 You typically enroll in or renew your election in your Dependent Care FSA through your employer during your Open Enrollment period each year, but certain changes in status for "qualifying events" during the year—like having a baby—allow you to make changes.
 Your human resources department or benefits administrator can tell you when employees in your organization can enroll in a Dependent Care FSA and help you get started.

 You can use the dependent care FSA to pay for eligible pre-K childcare expenses tax-free, including nursery school, preschool, or similar programs below the level of kindergarten.
 Expenses to attend kindergarten or a higher grade aren't eligible FSA expenses, but expenses for before- or after-school care of a child in kindergarten or a higher grade up to age 13 are eligible.
 The care provider just can't be your spouse or another dependent child.